NephthaliSalam/eventbridgetest/README.md

-# 📱 Payment Widget Integration Tester (Android)
+# 📱 Widget Integration Tester (Android)

-This Android project is a simple WebView wrapper to help test integration of a **Payment Widget** and log any JavaScript-based UI events emitted by the widget.
+This Android project is a simple WebView wrapper to help test integration of a **Widget** and log any JavaScript-based UI events emitted by the widget.
 It's designed for fast local development and debugging.

 ---